A call to arms: making the case for more reusable libraries: Introduction

 The development of programming languages, \ref{enu:computer-programming-models}, has partly addressed the aforementioned issues.
 For instance, the OpenMP programming model greatly simplifies code development for shared-memory architectures: in the extreme case, legacy software can be efficiently parallellized with OpenMP by the addition of a few critically placed parallel loop statements.

-The introduction of new standards and libraries for old programming languages often allows more expressive code: a given task can be accomplished with considerably fewer lines of source code, which is better for code readability and developer productivity.
+The introduction of new standards and libraries for old programming languages typically allows for more expressive code: a given task can often be accomplished in newer language standards with considerably fewer lines of source code, which is better for code readability and developer productivity.
 This can also be of huge assistance in keeping the code up to track with new computational methods and algorithms: when the code is faster to develop, it is also easier to keep up to date in methodology.

 New programming languages are also introduced to simplify the development and maintenance of new software.
 For instance, Rust and Julia have recently gained use in scientific software.\citep{Perkel2019_N_141,Perkel2020_N_185} The former aims for an inherently safe programming paradigm by eliminating the potential of memory errors while ensuring high performance, while the latter simplifies the support of new types of computing hardware by automatization: Julia code can be automatically run on GPGPUs.